3 Questions You Need to Ask About Your Managed Services Contract Before You Sign

 Some managed services agreements cover existing infrastructure and system maintenance.
 However, major upgrades to new workstations, servers, software and hardware are often not covered under the contract.
 When committing to a monthly fixed-fee agreement and creating an IT budget, you should still allocate some funds for possible hardware or software upgrades.

-2. What Is The Guaranteed Response Time For During And After Business Hours?
+2. What Is the Guaranteed Response Time for During and After Business Hours?

 There’s nothing worse than feeling stranded by your IT team when you have an urgent technology issue.
 You want a provider that is available when you need support and more importantly, who responds promptly based on the urgency of the issue.
 Make sure the contract details the provider’s business hours and guaranteed response times.